Sign Up Free

 This post is the third and final in a series.
 The first covered how smart contracts work: the execution layer that runs DeFi's logic.
 The second covered how oracles work: the data layer that feeds smart contracts the real-world information they need.
 This post brought both layers together to show what DeFi actually does with them, and where the real risks concentrate.

 The three posts form a stack.
 Smart contracts are the engine.
 Oracles are the fuel line.
 DeFi is the vehicle.
-You can drive a vehicle without understanding its engine, but you can't evaluate whether it's safe, diagnose what went wrong when it breaks, or make informed decisions about which vehicles to trust.
+You can drive a vehicle without understanding its engine, but you cannot evaluate whether it is safe, diagnose what went wrong when it breaks, or make informed decisions about which vehicles to trust.
 That evaluation skill is the difference between participating in DeFi and understanding DeFi.
-If you want to continue building this foundation, the DeFi terminology in the Blockready glossary covers over 700 terms, and the full 13-module curriculum covers DeFi mechanics, security, regulation, and market structure in structured depth.
+Blockready's crypto glossary covers over 700 DeFi and blockchain terms, and the full 13-module curriculum builds the connected understanding this series introduced.

 Ready to Build the Full Picture?

 Access the first 3 modules of Blockready's structured crypto curriculum completely free.
 No credit card required.
-See if structured learning is the approach you've been missing.
+See if structured learning is the approach you have been missing.

 Start 3 Free Modules